Greenhills School: Athletics

+In January 2023, Gajar was inducted into the Michigan High School Tennis Coach Association (MHSTeCA) Hall of Fame after being a 10-time MHSTeCA Coach of the Year and named the National Federation of High School Coaches Association Coach of the Year in 2016.

 Renovation

 Greenhills school has begun an expansion project planned to provide an additional 10000 sqft of space.
 Much of this space will be used for the sciences, including biology labs and a greenhouse.
 Of the $6.5 million required for the project, the school has raised $3 million, enough that they began the first phase of construction on 6/9/2009.

 The proposed renovations also include a geothermal heating and cooling system, allowing the project to be certified as LEED gold certified.